Skip to Content

 Whether you are in Ontario or California, the weighing of these principles against each other will take place in certain circumstances, even though the language of the legislation in the relevant jurisdiction may be slightly different.

 When it comes to young children like Nahla, third parties often get involved in litigious matters in order to ensure that the voice of the child is heard by the Court.
 In Ontario, the Office of the Children's Lawyer may be appointed to assess a child caught in the middle of the matrimonial issues their parents are dealing with.
-In Nahla's case, a Californian attorney was appointed to the case to look out for her rights, as quoted by TMZ.com.
+In Nahla's case, a Californian lawyer was appointed to the case to look out for her rights, as quoted by TMZ.com.
 The Court will also hear from a social worker who has been visiting with Nahla, and this practice is commonplace in Ontario as well.

 In concert with all of this, Ms. Berry is looking to move overseas, and she will have to convince a Judge that this is appropriate in spite of the access schedule, albeit limited, of Nahla's father.